 The cars need to be registered and have a Florida auto insurance policy.
 Only drivers for UberSELECT in Florida need to have their full legal name listed on the car insurance policy tied to that vehicle.
 Cars driven for LUX, LUX SUV and UberSELECT must be maintained in pristine condition.

 Rideshare insurance is available in Florida from GEICO, State Farm, and Farmers through its Foremost brand.
 Some other insurance companies may offer coverage in certain regions of Florida, but few provide rideshare insurance throughout the state.
 Depending on the company, how the rideshare policy works and which periods it covers will change.

 GEICO: GEICO's rideshare insurance policy replaces your existing personal auto insurance policy by providing coverage throughout all periods.
 Since coverage extends during trips, if you include comprehensive and collision coverage as part of your GEICO policy, you won't be restricted to the deductible set by Uber or Lyft if your car is damaged.
-GEICO rideshare insurance policies come with deductibles that start at $500.
-The primary downside to GEICO's rideshare insurance is that the policy restricts the number of miles driven per day, so if you drive full-time, it may not offer sufficient coverage.
+Deductibles that start at $500.
+The primary downside is that the policy restricts the number of miles driven per day, so if you drive full-time, it may not offer sufficient coverage.

 State Farm: State Farm's rideshare insurance is sold as an endorsement, so it can be added only if you have an existing State Farm auto insurance policy.
 Its rideshare insurance similarly extends through all periods, and it can include comprehensive, collision, medical and towing coverages.